 As video files become larger, universities have found automated technology can alleviate the pressure of preserving network bandwidth.
 That new best practice solution comes in two key forms: adaptive bitrate streaming and multi-format files.

-Adaptive streaming allows an organization to use its VCMS to throttle back video quality based on available bandwidth.
+Adaptive streaming allows an organization to use its video CMS to throttle back video quality based on available bandwidth.
 When bandwidth is limited, viewers are shown their video at a slightly lower bit rate — enough to preserve network bandwidth while still providing the best viewing experience.

 Multi-format technology, meanwhile, automatically creates differently formatted videos and audio podcasts of every recording, thereby ensuring that the optimal video is played for each device and connection speed.

-Administrators of Northwest University, whose 44 classrooms are all VCMS-integrated, agree that usability and uniformity are key elements to the success of their system.
+Administrators of Northwest University, whose 44 classrooms are all integrated with their video CMS, agree that usability and uniformity are key elements to the success of their system.
 In particular, the institution notes that its Panopto video content management system delivers completed recordings instantly in an easy-to-use, easy-to-share MP3/ MP4 format — which ensures that students don’t have to wait weeks for lectures to be processed, or invest in proprietary software to view recordings.

 “We wanted a solution where the faculty member didn’t have to spend a lot of time making it work,” said Dr. Waldemar Kowalski, a professor and chief information officer of Northwest University.
 “We also needed a solution that could be delivered to students in a format they could use.
 Panopto could do all those things for us.”